-☑ - The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(11)].
-The facility has been given a four year schedule of compliance to meet final effluent limits for Ammonia and E. coli.
-The four (4) year schedule of compliance allowed for this facility should provide adequate time to evaluate operations, obtain an engineering report, obtain a construction permit and implement upgrades required to meet final effluent limitations for ammonia and E. coli.
+\square - The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(11)].
+The facility has been given a schedule of compliance to meet final effluent limits for E. coli and ammonia.
+The four year schedule of compliance allowed for this facility should provide adequate time to evaluate operations, obtain an engineering report, obtain a construction permit and implement upgrades required to meet effluent limits.
+The schedule has been established at four years in accordance with the Department's "Schedule of Compliance, Policy for Staff Drafting Operating Permits".